myllynen/rhel-performance-guide/README.md

 This page provides a compact and to-the-point
-[Red Hat Enterprise Linux (RHEL)](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) CPU, memory, IO, and network performance guide focusing on the most relevant tuning parameters and monitoring commands and tools.
+[Red Hat Enterprise Linux (RHEL)](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) CPU, GPU, memory, IO, and network performance guide focusing on the most relevant tuning parameters and monitoring commands and tools.
 It begins by covering the diagnosis and monitoring of individual processes to help gain a better understanding of the behavior of relevant processes.

 Topics like designing cloud-native applications, optimizing containers, and tuning virtualization platforms are out of scope for this document.